-Barkley, Shut Up and Jam: Gaiden (also known as Tales of Game's Presents Chef Boyardee's Barkley, Shut Up and Jam: Gaiden, Chapter 1 of the Hoopz Barkley SaGa,) is a fan-made parody sequel to the Super Nintendo game Barkley Shut Up and Jam.
+Barkley, Shut Up and Jam: Gaiden (also known as Tales of Game's Presents Chef Boyardee's Barkley, Shut Up and Jam: Gaiden, Chapter 1 of the Hoopz Barkley SaGa,) is a fan-made parody sequel to the Super Nintendo and Genesis game Barkley Shut Up and Jam.
 Whereas the first game was a sports game, the sequel takes a very different turn and goes the JRPG route, setting the game in a post-cyberpocalypse with Charles Barkley as the main character.
 The game is best known for its absurd humor, entertaining battle system, and the fact it was independently developed and subsequently released for free.

 The Great B-Ball Purge of 2041, a day so painful to some that it is referred to only as the "B-Ballnacht".
 Thousands upon thousands of the world's greatest ballers were massacred in a swath of violence and sports bigotry as the game was outlawed worldwide.
 The reason: the Chaos Dunk, a jam so powerful its mere existence threatens the balance of chaos and order.
 Among the few ballers and fans that survived the basketball genocide was Charles Barkley, the man capable of performing the "Verboten Jam"...